VincentWei/minigui-docs/user-manual/MiniGUIUserManualBuildingMiniGUI.md

 #### --enable-static and --enable-shared

-The two configuration options assign whether generating static function library or dynamic function library.
-If you do not need to produce the static library, then you may use the `--disable-static` configuration option, it will take less time to compile the library than default.
+These two configuration options control whether generating static function library or dynamic function library.
+If you do not need to generate the static library, then you may use the `--disable-static` configuration option, it will take less time to compile the library than default.

-There are several predefined targets in the makefile, which produced by the configure script supply for user, here only several summaries as
-follow:

-The function storehouse, a document and so on are installed in the way, which assigns

-- `make all`: Produce the target set.
-Only run make command also to be allowed, this time can start to compile the source code, then link it and produces the executable file or function library.
-- `make clean`: Clean the previous object files(\*.o).
-- `make install`: Install the function library, header files and so on to the directory which you assigned.

 ## Configuring MiniGUI in Non-GNU Environment